ACI inmate and 7 staff members test positive for COVID-19

 The ACI intake unit, which holds suspects right after they are arrested, has dealt with two people who tested positive for the virus before they were confined.

-Ventura said those individuals were also isolated in negative pressure cells to keep the air in the facility clean from the virus.
+Ventura said those individuals were isolated in negative pressure cells with hepa filters to keep the air in the facility clean from the virus.

-According to Ventura, since the crisis started, anyone brought to the intake unit is quarantined for 14 days, or until they are released, whether they have symptoms or not.
+According to Ventura, since the crisis started, anyone brought to the intake unit is quarantined for 14 days, unless they’re released during that period, whether they have symptoms or not.

 Send tips to Target 12 Investigator Walt Buteau at wbuteau@wpri.com and follow him on Twitter @wbuteau.

-Note: An earlier version of the story was changed after Ventura provided a new timeline indicating the inmate was released before testing positive for COVID-19.